PriyanshuAGOG/PriyanshuAGOG/README.md

 - A suite of **AI agents** for real estate and service businesses
 - Multiple SaaS tools focused on **lead generation**, **cold outreach**, and **AI-first productivity**
 - Scalable backend infrastructure using modern stacks
+- Building a social networking app PeerSpark For students

 🧠 Key Interests:
 - Artificial Intelligence & Machine Learning